Raedin24/School/L400/Sem 2/DCIT 428/Lecture 1.md

 C = channel capacity
 B = bandwidth of channel (in Hz)
 SNR = 10 log(signal power / noise power)  in dB

+- Mathematical models of wireless comm systems can be divided into
+	1. Deterministic
+	2. Stochastic